restatedev/xstate/README.md

 Generally, XState makes it fairly easy to make backwards compatible state updates; ensure that states are not removed, and any new context values that you rely on are typed as optional.
 However, occasionally a significant workflow refactor is needed and its impossible to keep the definition compatible with the state of the existing machines.
-In this situation you can use the `xstateVersioned` API.
+In this situation you can use the `versions` field of the options argument to the `xstate` function.
 This allows you to have multiple state machine definitions, with one considered the 'latest.
 New state machines - ie, those created deliberately with `create` or implicitly when `send` operates on a machine with no state saved, will always use the latest code version.
 However, in-flight machines will use the state of the version they started on.
-When migrating from the `xstate` to the `xstateVersioned` API (ie, doing your first migration), you should label the original state machine definition as `initial` as this is what the library defaults to when using the unversioned API.
+When using the `versions` field for the first time (ie, doing your first migration), you should label the original state machine definition as `initial` as this is what the library defaults to when `versions` is not provided.

 In [`examples/versioning/app.ts`](./examples/versioning/app.ts) there is an example of a machine that is versioned in this way.
 To try out this example: